Urban Pulse Privacy Policy

 - OAIC Australian Privacy Principles Guidelines, current edition.

-This policy does not modify, and is in addition to, any rights you have under those laws.
+This policy does not modify any rights you have under those laws.

 17. Document control

-- Privacy Officer of record: Michael Burford (founder).
+- Privacy Officer of record: Privacy Officer, contactable at privacy@urbanpulse.com.au.